 The unraveling of John Stape.
 Fiz finding out what he’s been doing and where Ches has been.
 The rescue after John takes off from the Hoyles’ basement.
 The camera work was great, showing him scurrying down the ginnel to his back door.
 Maria screams, police arrive.
 John is gone.
 Out the back, Maria says.

-The final moments when Fiz sends Ches home to Katie and carefully locks and bolts the door.
+The final moments when Fiz sends Ches home to Katy and carefully locks and bolts the door.
 You know then that John is in the house.

 But where?
 I never thought of the attic, and don’t know how he got from the back yard upstairs.
 But my blood ran cold when the camera moved upward from Fiz sleeping in her bed to John, above in the attic, reading Milton’s Paradise Lost.